ReefStock® Terms & Conditions

 Use of Display Space

 Exhibitors are allowed to distribute literature, run demonstrations, and sell products in their assigned exhibit spaces.
-Activities may not encroach on neighboring booths.
+Activities may not encroach on neighboring booths or the main event.

 Observance of Laws